krystofl/krystofl.github.io/_posts/2022-01-22-inca-trail-to-machu-picchu.md

   title="Climbing to the fortress in the clouds" caption="Climbing to the fortress in the clouds" %}

 Walking through Sayacmarka was one of my favorite parts of the trip.
 Our group of nine was alone up there, the weather was changing quickly, and the fort stood solemn watch just as it had for centuries.
-I think in this way in particular the trip exceeded my expectations - I truly loved wandering its ancient corridors alone.
+I think in this way in particular the trip exceeded my expectations - I truly loved wandering these ancient corridors alone.

 {% include post_image_full_lightbox.html
    filename="20211225-062445-peru-KXL08079.jpg"